gplepage/vegas/doc/html/_sources/tutorial.txt

 it is called.
 The compiled code is stored and used in subsequent calls, so compilation occurs only once.

+Cython code can also link easily to compiled C or Fortran code, so integrands written in these languages can be used as well (and would be faster than pure Python).
+See Cython's documentation.

 Batch mode is also a good idea for array-valued integrands.
 The code from the previous section could have been written as::